erikmhauck/filescout/README.md

 # development

-1. delete `node_modules` if it exists (only needs to be done first time)
+1. run `docker compose -f docker-compose.yml up` from the root of the project to start the required services
-1. run `docker compose -f docker-compose.dev.yml up` from the root of the project
+1. stop the filescout container
-1. you now have hot-reload on client/server and a mongodb server running
+1. run `yarn start:dev` to start the webserver